-Philadelphia’s dining scene is exceptional thanks to our roster of renowned chefs and restaurateurs including a whole host of James Beard Award winners (Michael Solomonov, Greg Vernick, and Marc Vetri, to name a few), a wide range of ethnic and global cuisines (including Thai restaurant, Kalaya, which was named Esquire’s Best New Restaurant of 2020) and an abundance of only-in-Philadelphia flavors.
+Philadelphia’s dining scene is exceptional thanks to our roster of renowned chefs and restaurateurs including a whole host of James Beard Award winners (Michael Solomonov, Greg Vernick, and Marc Vetri, to name a few), a wide range of ethnic and global cuisines (including Kalaya Thai Kitchen, which received Philadelphia Style Magazine’s Best of Style Readers’ Choice Award for Best Inspired Flavors in 2022) and an abundance of only-in-Philadelphia flavors.
 Treat yourself to an unforgettable gourmet meal, enjoy the city’s trademark cheesesteak (and then debate which shop is the best) or try something new at the historic Reading Terminal Market, called the Best Farmers Market in the U.S. by the Online Farmers Market and home to nearly 80 local vendors.
 For more on Philadelphia’s must-taste menus, click here.

 The great outdoors

 Philadelphia’s park system spans over 10,000 acres and has more than 270 miles of recreation trails, offering numerous outdoor adventures.
 Hike through Fairmount Park or Wissahickon Valley Park, stroll Race Street Pier along the Delaware River, explore the elevated Rail Park, admire spectacular waterfront views of the city’s skyline along the Schuylkill River Trail, or settle in for a picnic at one of Philadelphia’s five original squares.
 For more tips on things to see and do outdoors in Philadelphia, click here.